 Through using public transportation, shopping in markets, learning the local way of life and gaining other essential knowledge about traveling, our students become more comfortable with navigating new locations.
 They finish our programs with the confidence to travel independently in the future and a newfound eagerness to explore the world around them.

-Our goal is to provide travelers with the most bang for their buck while abroad.
+Our goal is to provide travellers with the most bang for their buck while abroad.

 Our goal is to provide travelers with the most bang for their buck while abroad.
 This encompasses accommodation, transportation, culture, recreation, cuisine, and overall experience.
 For us, smart travel means experiencing foreign countries as a local, not a tourist.
 We will show you the best places to stay, transportation to use and where the locals hang out.
 You will learn how to travel efficiently, safely and sustainably.
 Additionally, we will provide opportunities to build connections with local people and culture, because travel isn’t just about checking destinations off a bucket list.
 It’s about building global consciousness and cultural awareness.